rimsey1/docs/pages/connector-authentication/twitter_connector_setup.md

 ## Obtaining Authentication Credentials

-To authenticate the Twitter connector you will need a Twitter Developer account and to have created a developer app.
+To authenticate the Twitter connector you will need a Twitter developer account and to have created a developer app.

 Please refer to the [official Twitter documentation](https://developer.twitter.com/en/docs/platform-overview) for a comprehensive guide on setting up API access.